Mental Health Services | Bermuda Hospitals Board

 While MWI has made great progress in deinstitutionalising the population with mental illness in Bermuda, much work remains to be done.
 The effort to provide care to citizens with mental illness focuses too much of the resources toward institutionalisation and not on a community-based approach.
 The result has been a ‘revolving door’ of clients being institutionalised and returning to the community to find too little support, then reentering an institution.

 MWI has devised an approach that focuses on patient-centred care in the community based on implementing recommendations provided by outside experts as well as following best practices and models of care from the US and UK respectively.
+This is outlined in our MWI Directorate Plan 2021-2026.

 Read more about our mental health plan: